Manchester Ship Canal — Video Quiz

 Manchester Ship Canal — Video Quiz (10 questions)

-Read/listen to the script carefully and choose the best answer for each question.
+Watch the video carefully and choose the best answer for each question.
 The frame and page backgrounds are fully transparent.

 1. In which century did Manchester establish itself as a world leader in industry?